Ed Flanagan (American football): Professional playing career

 In May 1975, Flanagan signed with the San Diego Chargers.
-At the time, he said he was "happy to be back home in my native state," but emphasized that he had been treated well by the Lions and was leaving under "happy circumstances."
-He was the Chargers' starting center in the 1975 and 1976 seasons.
+At the time, he said he was "happy to be back home in my native state", but emphasized that he had been treated well by the Lions and was leaving under "happy circumstances".
+He was the Chargers' starting center in 1975 and 1976, starting in 25 of the 26 games he played.

 In July 1977, Flanagan was traded by the Chargers to the Los Angeles Rams.
 However, he was released on waivers by the Rams in early September 1977 prior to the start of the regular season.